albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `In-Progress`
     -   **Description:** Fixed an issue where the launcher could attempt to launch a service on a port that was already occupied, causing a crash.
 The launcher now checks for port availability before launching services.

+-   **ID:** `LAUNCHER-BUG-002`
+    -   **Title:** Launcher fails to correctly configure environment in proot/Termux and has unstable Python version handling.
+    -   **Status:** `In-Progress`
+    -   **Description:** The launcher script has several issues.
+It struggles to correctly identify and configure the environment when running inside a proot-ed Termux environment, leading to incorrect paths and installation failures.
+The Python version selection logic is too aggressive and not stable, attempting to use the newest versions first instead of prioritizing known-good versions.
+The script also has hardcoded paths and lacks robustness in handling dependency installation failures.
+This commit introduces a major overhaul to address these issues by improving environment detection, implementing a "stability-first" Python version selection strategy, and making the dependency installation process more resilient.

 ---